 Combining academic strength with sound implementation and training strategies, AIWEFA Campaigns and mobilises through its field projects, seminars, workshops, publications and networking, to bring about a sustainable approach to human development and advancement of the weaker sections.
 Partners include NGOs (India Alliance for Child Rights, Sulabh International), government (Department of Science & Technology, MNRE, Delhi State, NISD) public sector (GAIL), corporate (NIIT), and bilateral agencies (UNESCO, FAO, Ford Foundation, UN Women, UNICEF, UNIFEM etc.).
 In 1999, AIWEFA was granted the "NGO in Special Consultative Status with the Economic and Social Council of the United Nations (ECOSOC)".
-In 2003, AIWEFA accepted the role of Regional Coordinator of the UN's Informal Regional Network of NGOs (NGO IRENE).
+In 2003, AIWEFA accepted the role of Regional Coordinator of the UN's to full Employment."

-AIWEFA in association with Maruti SuzukiIndia Ltd. (MSIL) has skilled 400 underprivileged women from Delhi/NCR in safe car driving.
-In association with UNESCO organised a conference on the "Transition of Women from Education to full Employment."
 With Delhi Police, AIWEFA trained 150 women in self defence techniques.
 On the call of Hon'ble Prime Minister, AIWEFA has initiated the Swachh Campaign.
-For the last 15 years AIWEFA presents the "AIWEFA-Nina Sibal Memorial Award, annually.to an organisation working in the area of disabilities.
-AIWEFA also launched the programme for conducting 100 Cyber SecurityWorkshops" in Delhi/NCR colleges.
+For the last 15 years AIWEFA presents the "AIWEFA-Nina Sibal Memorial Award, annually to an organisation working in the area of disabilities.
+AIWEFA also launched the programme for conducting 100 Cyber Security Workshops" in Delhi/NCR colleges.
 So far AIWEFA has organised 27 Cyber Security workshops in Delhi / NCR.